AlexisDerumigny/PCBN/README.md

   order of the parents are not chosen in the correct way (even though the graph may not have any active cycle nor interfering v-structure).

-- File `tag_PCBN.R` : contains some utilities about the tag/hashmap
+- File `PCBN-tag.R` : contains some utilities about the tag/hashmap
   system for storing estimated copulas and estimated conditional margins.